agaugo/ft.backup/README.md

 # 42-portfolio

+Portfolio of my projects at 42.

-libft, library of libc implementations for personal use.
+Project one: libft, library of libc implementations for personal use.